 ‘I was thinking of dyeing my hair lighter and buying some long hair extensions with lots of ringlets,’ I interjected.
 ‘I’d really like to change my style and completely transform myself into the cutest kawaii girl in Harajuku.
 Once I start earning some money I’ll be able to buy clothes from your shop but I’m broke at the moment . . .’

-‘Come with me Kimiko-san,’ said Junko.
-‘Don’t worry about being broke.
+‘Come with me Kimiko-san and don’t worry about having no money right now.
 I’ll pay you one month’s salary in advance when you start work tomorrow.
 Right now, let’s find something for you to wear.
 Do you have a kawaii style that you prefer?’

-‘Thank you so much,’ I replied as Junko piled the dress and the boots into my willing hands.
+‘Thank you so much,’ I replied as she piled the dress and the boots into my willing hands.
 The idea of playing dress up every day filled me with excitement.

-As I pulled back a heavy ruby red velvet curtain and entered the dressing room I could see Junko greeting a confident and very glamorous, young girl at the front of the shop.
+As I pulled back a heavy ruby red velvet curtain and entered the dressing room, I could see my boss greeting a confident and glamorous young girl at the front of the shop.
 I instantly recognised her ganguro style.
 She’d perfected the look with her sexy pleated tartan miniskirt, as well as her long, fluttering fake eyelashes, her lavishly curled hair, her black gel nail art accented with rhinestones, her vamped up blue contact lenses and her deep, dark fake tan.

 After silently complimenting myself on how cute I looked, I stepped out of the dressing room and Junko, who was putting out another jacket with bear ears to replace the one she’d just sold, turned and gave me a satisfied nod of approval.